lillianzhang331/JobComparison/GroupProject/Docs/UserManual.md

 # JobCompare6300
 ## Introduction
-JobCompare is an Andriod application that allows a user to make comparisons between a job offer and either their current job or another job offer.
+JobCompare is an Android application that allows a user to make comparisons between a job offer and either their current job or another job offer.
 The user will have the option to adjust weights used in score calculations with attributes such as salary, benefits, and commute time.

 #### Which devices does the mobile app support?
-The app can be installed on any mobile device that have Android(mobile phones) operating system (Andriod 9.0 Pie or later).
+The app can be installed on any mobile device that have Android(mobile phones) operating system (Android 9.0 Pie or later).

 ## How it works?
 On launching the app, the user is shown a **MainMenu** from where the user can choose to do the following.